-Photographs.
+Costs of photographs and appraisals.
 Photographs taken after a casualty will be helpful in establishing the condition and value of the property after it was damaged.
 Photographs showing the condition of the property after it was repaired, restored, or replaced may also be helpful.